What Is a Personal Loan? Features, Rates and How It Works

 Prequalify if possible: Some lenders allow you to prequalify by sharing some basic financial info, which can give you an idea of how much money you can borrow without undergoing a hard credit pull, which can cause a dip in your credit score in the short term.

-Gather needed documents: As mentioned above, you'll need to provide proof of identity, income and more.
+Gather needed documents: You'll need to provide proof of identity and income.

 Submit your application: You can either apply online or in person, depending on whether you go through a bank, credit union or online-only lender.